ExH-R-D/usbapi-rs/readme.md

 Hopefully can replace libusb-rs C binding in the future.

-I am very new to RUST so this project will probably be rewritten several times....

 You are free to fork or send pull request and ideas...

 ## Supported functions